Chart Color Schemes

 Hindmarsh - Brompton's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Approximately 51% of the total population (~10,457 people) has private health cover, which is slightly lower than the average SA2 area.
-The most prevalent medical conditions in the area are mental health issues and arthritis, affecting 10.2% and 6.9% of residents respectively.
-About 69.5% of residents claim to be completely clear of medical ailments, compared to 68.9% across Greater Adelaide.
-Around 15.9% of residents are aged 65 and over (3,241 people), lower than the 20.0% in Greater Adelaide.
-Health outcomes among seniors require more attention than those in the broader population.
+The level of common health conditions among the general population is somewhat typical but higher than the nation's average among older cohorts.
+Private health cover stands at approximately 51% of the total population (~10,479 people), slightly lagging behind the average SA2 area.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 10.2 and 6.9% of residents respectively.
+A total of 69.5% of residents declare themselves completely clear of medical ailments, compared to 68.9% across Greater Adelaide.
+The area has 15.9% of residents aged 65 and over (3,248 people), lower than the 20.0% in Greater Adelaide.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health